GOOD BIRDING!

 The basic rules are simple:

 2) Not all team members need to be present for each outing.
-However, all observations
+However, all observations must be

-agreed upon by all members of the group.
+must be agreed upon by all members of the group.

 assistance may be particularly helpful for teachers who are not bird enthusiasts (yet!).